encord-team/encord-client-python/docs/source/tutorials/datasets.rst

 Creating a dataset
 ==================

-To create a dataset, need to select where your data will be hosted with the appropriate :class:`StorageLocation <encord.orm.dataset.StorageLocation>`.
+To create a dataset, first select where your data will be hosted with the appropriate :class:`StorageLocation <encord.orm.dataset.StorageLocation>`.
 The following example will create a dataset called "Example Title" that will expect data hosted on AWS S3.
 If you just with to upload your data from local storage to |company|, :class:`CORD_STORAGE <encord.orm.dataset.StorageLocation>` would be the appropriate choice.